soylentOrange/Assetfinder-expo/readme.md

 ```

 ## react-hooks-global-state
 To simplify state management [react-hooks-global-state](https://github.com/dai-shi/react-hooks-global-state) is used here.
+It allows for simple global state for React with Hooks API without Context API.

 ```Shell
 expo install react-hooks-global-state
 ```

 ## redux
 [React Redux](https://github.com/reduxjs/react-redux) is the official [React](https://reactjs.org/) binding for [Redux](https://redux.js.org/).
 It lets your React components read data from a Redux store, and dispatch actions to the store to update data.

+Used here only for combineReducers in state management.

 ```Shell
 expo install react-redux redux